tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-alias.md

 ## Request Body

- The body of the request contains a synonym map definition, which includes the format of the synonym map and the list of rules in the specified format.
+The body of the request contains an alias definition, which includes the name of an alias and an array with the name of a single index.

 The following JSON is a high-level representation of the main parts of the definition.